How to Conduct a Workplace Investigation While Minimizing Company Risk

 An Investigative Report need not include a recommendation of punishment, or even a conclusion as to whether a wrongful act has occurred.
 It should simply contain the information obtained throughout the investigation stated in an organized, concise, and easily referable manner.
 The Report can also include the investigator’s impressions of the credibility of the interviewees, as future readers were not present to form their own opinions.
 Such a Report should be more than adequate to assist your company’s decision makers in determining what actions need to be taken, if any.

 After the findings and investigative report have been submitted to the disciplinary decision maker in the company, it is important for the investigator to follow up.
 The complaining employee should be notified that an investigation was conducted, and even if the ultimate determination is that no action is required, their complaint was taken seriously.
 Managers and co-workers who were aware of the complaint and investigation should be reminded that no retaliation of any kind will be permitted.
 Finally, an in-house investigator should keep track of the frequency and nature of future complaints, watching to see if any sort of pattern or trend emerges.

-An experienced employment law attorney should be consulted for all questions or concerns about minimizing your company’s risks while conducting a workplace investigation.
-Please feel free to contact this office and meet with one of our experienced attorneys about any such questions or concerns.
+An experienced Philadelphia Employment Law Attorney should be consulted for all questions or concerns about minimizing your company’s risks while conducting a workplace investigation.
+Please feel free to contact Pozzuolo Rodden, P.C. office and meet with one of our experienced attorneys about any such questions or concerns.